yacobUW/Crypto_Coin_Api/improvments.md

 - Add a simple portfolio tracking feature where users can input the quantity of their holdings and see the total value.
 - Store portfolio data locally and allow users to export/import their portfolio.

-## 6. Price Alerts

-- Implement a feature that allows users to set price alerts for specific cryptocurrencies and receive notifications when prices hit a certain threshold.

-## 7. User Preferences

-- Allow users to set their default currency for price display.
-- Provide options to customize the appearance of charts and data presentation.